What is the Product Life Cycle?

 - Reduce marketing efforts and attempt to maximize the life of the product for as long as possible (called milking or harvesting).

 - Slowly reducing distribution channels and pulling the product from underperforming geographic areas.
-Such a strategy allows the company to pull the product out and attempt to reintroduce a replacement product.
+Such a strategy allows the company to pull the product out and attempt to introduce a replacement product.

-- Selling the product to a niche operator or subcontracting.
-This allows the company to dispose of a low-profitable product while retaining loyal customers of the product.
+- Selling the product to a niche operator or subcontractor.
+This allows the company to dispose of a low-profit product while retaining loyal customers.